App version: 0.1.0

 1. Compare Your Options

-Kick off your decision-making process with this first auto refinance tip: List everything you desire from the new loan.
+The first step is to list everything you desire from the new loan.
 It could be a lower monthly payment, a better interest rate, no or low fees, a streamlined application process, or solid customer service.Now take a look around.
 You can start with the bank you already use for other services.
 Some financial institutions offer discounts on interest rates for their customers.
 Compare the rate offered by your current bank with rates from other lenders.
 Some people like to get prequalified with at least three lenders for comparison’s sake.As you survey the refinancing landscape, remember that you may want to prioritize online auto loan refinancing options, since they tend to have fewer fees and competitive rates.

 2. Determine When the Right Time Is for You to Refinance Your Car Loan